Variance modifiers limitations

 because it expects us to pass an argument of type Nothing

 .
-It is because a list with any subtype of T might be passed there, including the subtype of every type that is Nothing
+This is because a list with any subtype of T might be passed there, including the subtype of every type that is Nothing

 .
 When we use MutableList<in T>